 - The Medical Appointment Abuser.
 Isn’t it convenient how many people’s dental or medical appointments just have to be on Friday afternoons?
 Or at 11 a.m. on a Monday, so they can sleep in?
 Of course, not all appointments can be made during non-work hours, but if you are deliberately and consistently planning your medical appointments to extend your weekend, you belong in the Hall of Shame.

 - The Friday Flu Catcher.
 I believe in mental health days; why do some people’s always fall on a Friday?
 Just about everyone needs a “free” vacation day once or twice a year, but if your company doesn’t have them, then you pretending to be sick on a beautiful Friday afternoon isn’t fooling anyone.
 Use one of your vacation days instead; arrange it with your supervisor ahead of time.
 But just calling in “sick” because you want an extended weekend isn’t professional.
 But it is a good way to end up in the HoS.

 - The Personal Life at Work-er.
 It may be necessary for your kids to text you at work when they get home from school.
 It isn’t necessary to plan your wedding, balance your chequebook or do your online shopping when you’re supposed to be working.
 We all know people who do these kinds of thing regularly.
 It isn’t the odd exception that gets you into the Hall of Shame—it’s the regular use of work time for personal tasks that gets you in.

 So, those are the first five “Professional Hall of Shame” awards.
 Did you win one?

 It’s safe to say there are many more ways to get into the Professional Hall of Shame.
-I’ll follow up this list next year, with the 2017 Professional Hall of Shame Awards and even more examples of poor work behaviour.
+Share in the comments what you think belongs in the Hall of Shame too!